toomuchvoltage/HighOmega-public/README.md

 Vulkan SDK and Visual Studio 2022 are required to compile.
 A video card with hardware accelerated ray-tracing is required.
 Note that with increased player count, raytracing and compute demands of the card increase.
 Currently our implementation can host a single competitive match per an RTX 2080Ti at 128 ticks/second or two at 64 ticks/second with a 640x640 resolution for every player.

+# Extracted Maps

+Any maps extracted using the content creation pipeline outlined [here](https://github.com/toomuchvoltage/SauRay/tree/master/TF2) must be placed in `assets/maps/tf2`.
+Currently `koth_badlands.bsp` is converted and can be found as `koth_badlands.txt` in that directory.
+This implies that this content is only sufficient for the badlands maps and only in the King of The Hill gameplay mode.
+Extract more content to support more modes/maps!
+All other converted maps should also have the `.txt` extension.

 # How to Compile and Use

 Open the Visual Studio project and compile.
 Pick `Release` unless you're debugging.
 This produces the binary that our SourceMod plugin will talk to in `x64/Release`.
 When running the binary, please provide a window number via a single command line argument (default is 1): i.e. `HighOmega.exe 2`.
 This allows several instances to run on the same machine for different server instances and with different settings (i.e. different resolutions or debug flags).
 Ensure that SauRay<sup>TM</sup> is running before the server is launched as TF2's `srcds` does not have hibernation like CS:GO's and will run the server loop even if there are no players present on the server.